davidthoms/.github/README.md

+## 2. Your Client Review Process
-2. Your Client Application will be reviewed by the Coffee Cloud Team.
+Your Client Application will be reviewed by the Coffee Cloud Team.
 The information provided in your application will be used to review your application.

+### How Do I Review My Application?

 You Are Able to Review all Client Applications statuses in our Project Table Regarding the different stages: